 - a sea shanty sing off

-A theme, however, is only a general guide and should not restrict you from doing other family reunion activities that may not necessarily be in line with the theme but are enjoyed by the family members.
-If you have an annual bonfire ritual on the last night of the reunion weekend, for example, don’t hesitate to continue with that tradition even if you decided to try an “Under the Sea” theme this year.
+A theme is only a general guide and should not restrict you from doing other activities or family traditions that may not necessarily be in line with the theme but guests enjoy.
+For example, if you have an annual bonfire tradition on the last night of the reunion weekend, don’t hesitate to continue with that tradition even if you decide to try an “Under the Sea” theme this year.

-Activities should be age-appropriate and appeal to the widest range of ages and backgrounds as possible.
-To be on the safe side, always have an option of activities so no one is left behind or feels out of place because he or she is not participating in some way.
+Activities should be age-appropriate and appeal to the broadest range of ages and backgrounds possible.
+To be on the safe side, always have a variety of activities.
+A variety of activities is essential, so no one is left behind or feels out of place because they cannot participate.

-Challenging activities are fine for specific groups, but have activities appropriate for the entire family also.
+Challenging activities are acceptable for specific groups but have activities appropriate for guests of all ages, skill levels, and abilities.

 What do you get when you put a bunch of families into teams and have them face off against each other in funny and quirky games?
-An super fun family reunion, that’s what!
+You probably will discover someone’s hidden talent.

 - Giant Hide and Seek